-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Addition, Subtraction, Multiplication and Division: Pupils should be taught to: multiply multi-digit numbers up to 4 digits by a two-digit whole number using the formal written method of long multiplication divide numbers up to 4 digits by a two-digit whole number using the formal written method of long division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context divide numbers up to 4 digits by a two-digit number using the formal written method of short division where appropriate, interpreting remainders according to the context perform mental calculations, including with mixed operations and large numbers identify common factors, common multiples and prime numbers use their knowledge of the order of operations to carry out calculations involving the four operations solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why solve problems involving addition, subtraction, multiplication and division use estimation to check answers to calculations and determine, in the context of a problem, an appropriate degree of accuracy.
-Pupils practise addition, subtraction, multiplication and division for larger numbers, using the formal written methods of columnar addition and subtraction, short and long multiplication, and short and long division (see Mathematics Appendix 1).
+Year 6 National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Addition, Subtraction, Multiplication and Division: Pupils should be taught to: multiply multi-digit numbers up to 4 digits by a two-digit whole number using the formal written method of long multiplication divide numbers up to 4 digits by a two-digit whole number using the formal written method of long division, and interpret remainders as whole number remainders, fractions, or by rounding, as appropriate for the context divide numbers up to 4 digits by a two-digit number using the formal written method of short division where appropriate, interpreting remainders according to the context perform mental calculations, including with mixed operations and large numbers identify common factors, common multiples and prime numbers use their knowledge of the order of operations to carry out calculations involving the four operations solve addition and subtraction multi-step problems in contexts, deciding which operations and methods to use and why solve problems involving addition, subtraction, multiplication and division for larger numbers, using the formal written methods of columnar addition and subtraction, subtraction and division for larger numbers, using the formal written methods of columnar addition and subtraction, subtraction, and short and long division (see Mathematics Appendix 1).
 They undertake mental calculations with increasingly large numbers and more complex calculations.
 Pupils continue to use all the multiplication tables to calculate mathematical statements in order to maintain their fluency.
-Pupils round answers to a specified degree of accuracy, for example, to the nearest 10, 20, 50 etc., but not to a specified number of significant figures.
-Pupils explore the order of operations using brackets; for example, 2 + 1 x 3 = 5 and (2 + 1) x 3 = 9.
-Common factors can be related to findin use their knowledge of prime numbers, factors and composite numbers to work out primes to 100. explore the relationship between square and cube numbers, including solving problems. explore how the order of operations affects the answer within a mixed operation calculation question.
+Pupils proce the order of operations and as propriate degree of accuracy.
+Addition, Subtraction, Multiplication and Division: In Year 6, children will be taught to understand the addition, subtraction, multiplication and division aspect of number through the following small steps, including a range of fluency, reasoning and problem-solving experiences: consolidate knowledge of column addition and subtraction to add and subtract integers within multi-digit calculations. consolidate knowledge of column multiplication to multiply up to a 4-digit number by a 2-digit number. build on understanding of dividing up to 4-digits by 1-digit to divide by up to 2-digits, using short division. use their number sense (specifically factors) to see relationships between the dividend (number being divided) and the divisor (number the dividend is being divided by). introduction to long division as a different method for dividing by a 2-digit number - dividing a 3-digit number by a 2-digit number without remainders, showing expanded method of multiples shown, before moving to more formal method. build on previous long division understanding to divide 4-digit numbers by 2-digit numbers. use the long division method to calculate where answers have remainders. divide 4-digit numbers using long division, with remainders and interpreting remainders for the context (whether to round up or not). find the common factors of two numbers and present their findings in different diagrams and tables. use their knowledge of prime numbers, factors and composite numbers to work out primes to 100. explore how the order of operations affects the answer within a mixed operation calculation question. explore how the order of operations affects the answer within a mixed operation calculation question. explore how the order of operations affects the answer of similar calculations to ensure efficiency in calculations.
+White Rose, Year 6, Autumn, Number - Addition, Subtraction, Multiplication and Division